gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 ## Timeouts

+Each team is allowed two, one-minute timeouts.
+Only one of those timeouts may be taken after question number 17, including any alphanumeric question numbers.

     Set the timeout duration to 60.

-- Each team is allowed two, one-minute timeouts.
-Only one of those timeouts may be taken after question number 17, including any alphanumeric question numbers.
 - Captains, co-captains, or coaches may call for a timeout.
 - Only the coach, assistant coach, and substitute may converse with the team during a timeout.
-- timeouts may be called prior to bonus questions.
+- Timeouts may be called prior to bonus questions.

 ## Substitutions